morete/kubevirt-basics-training/content/en/docs/05/52_cloud-init.md

 * `networkDataBase64`: NoCloud networkdata as base64 string.
 * `networkDataSecretRef`: reference to a k8s secret containing NoCloud networkdata.

+The most convenient for the lab is to use the NoCloud userdata method.

 The user data format recognized the following headers.
 Depending on the header the content is interpreted and executed differently.
 For example if you use the `#!/bin/sh` header the content is treated as an executable shell script.